idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 - Reviewing role guidelines - to help ensure we're on the same page about tactical gaps.

 ### How do you identify engineers who could make good managers?
 How do you help them develop?

+### How do you think of developing people?

+SDE-I:

+Not a lot of variance, Make sure they have a solid mentor, and opportunity after opportunity to round out their knowledge.
+Big focus:

+- We hired you because you're smart+really good.
+I you can't understand something, it's probably the presenter doesn't understand it well, as opposed to you not understanding"
+- You help them close gaps, sharpen their understanding by teaching it to you
+- You are new, and need to learn and need to spend a bunch of time asking for help and guidance.
+I have one rule - you must come with a bad idea (which will start becoming good ideas).
+You fail when you bring nothing, you ace it when you bring a bad idea.
+We'll help you develop that bad idea, and help sharpen your thinking skill.
+- "You have a fresh perspective - If something doesn't make sense ask, for us, we're like fish in water, so challenge our assumptions".

+SDE-II:

+Now it's about how are you helping the team, growing your contributions.
+Bigger experiences, maybe out side the org, both to build your skills, and increase your org visibility.
+Double down on super powers, close red flags and blockers.
+Very satisfying to watch people "blossom" into leaders.

+- How do you make the team better?
+- What are you gonna be known for?
+- You're the owner, you'll do everything and I work for you.
+What help do you need
+- Do shadow coaching, where I might be writing/pr-doing work but they do the send/take the credit

+SDE-III:

+Here you're getting people are at a career level and are happy with a lot of what they're doing.
+Here they're deciding how much they want to grow, and where they want to improve.
+Here it's discussing with mentors, and how we want to split responsibility and cover each other.
+Also opportunities for what they own for the group (30-60+) e.g. security or process or etc.

 ### How do you handle a great engineer with communication problems?